Sets88/ssh-crypt/README.md

 This module can help you to solve this problem by keeping your passwords encrypted.

-The idea is you have your ssh key which protected with master password and there is an ssh-agent which contains your ssh key, so you can use it as encryption key, until you have your key in ssh-agent you can decrypt your passwords in your shell scripts, while if ssh key is in not in your ssh-agent you(or somebody else) can't use it to encrype/decrypt passwords or other sensitive data, here how you can use it:
+The idea is you have your ssh key which protected with master password and there is an ssh-agent which can keep your ssh key, so you can use it as encryption key, until you have your key in ssh-agent you can decrypt your passwords in your shell scripts, while if ssh key is in not in your ssh-agent you(or somebody else) can't use it to encrypt/decrypt passwords or other sensitive data, here how you can use it:
-We add your ssh key into ssh-agent:
+You add your ssh key into ssh-agent:

     /usr/bin/ssh-add -t 1d -k ~/.ssh/id_rsa

-We enter master password and now we have ssh key in our ssh-agent, Now we can use it to encrypt passwords or other sensitive data:
+You enter master password and now you have ssh key in your ssh-agent, Now you can use it to encrypt passwords or other sensitive data:

     ssh-crypt -e -s 'testpassword'

-we get string which contains your encrypted password, copy it, we can use it further, lets write shell script:
+You get string which contains your encrypted password, copy it, you can use it further, lets write a shell script:

     !/bin/bash